Probation Periods – UK Law and small business insights

-When used correctly, probation periods are an essential part of a small business's hiring process.
-They act as an extended job interview, giving you a valuable period of time to make absolutely sure that a new recruit is the best person for your company.
-In this article, we'll take you through a complete Probation Period Guide – showing you exactly how to use probation periods at your small business.
+When used correctly, probation periods are an essential part of a small business's hiring process – at Charlie, we see them as an extended job interview, giving you a valuable period of time to make absolutely sure that a new recruit is the best person for your company.

 What is a probation period?